eFinder

 “This is Meta’s second big loss in the US courts this week, with a New Mexico jury finding the company guilty on March 24 of concealing information about the risks of child sexual exploitation and the harmful effects of its platforms on children’s mental health.”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm the New Mexico jury's findings against Meta
+No evidence found in cross-references, web search, or Wikipedia to confirm the New Mexico jury ruling against Meta.

 “KGM’s case is the first of its kind, but won’t be the last: it is one of more than 20 'bellwether' trials due to go to court soon.”